Chris Kolankowski

-Chris Kolankowski (born February 7, 1992) is a Canadian professional football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He is a two-time Grey Cup champion after winning with the Toronto Argonauts in 2017 and with the Blue Bombers in 2021.
+Chris Kolankowski (born February 7, 1992) is a Canadian professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Argonauts in 2017 and with the Winnipeg Blue Bombers in 2021.

 University career

 Kolankowski played U Sports football for the York Lions from 2012 to 2016.
 Kolankowski majored in Law and Society while at York University.

 Professional career

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Kolankowski was drafted by the Toronto Argonauts in the sixth round, 49th overall, in the 2016 CFL draft and signed with the club on May 19, 2016.
 He was released following 2016 training camp and returned to York for his final year of eligibility.
 He re-signed with the Argonauts on December 7, 2016.
 He dressed for six regular season games as a back-up offensive lineman as well as both post-season games for the 2017 Toronto Argonauts.
 He won his first Grey Cup with the Argos in the 105th Grey Cup game.
 After two seasons, he was released by the Argonauts on April 23, 2019.